Why A Vegan Human Ecology?

+Earth requires veganism.
+Ecologically, it is not an option.
 The foods we decide to eat and refuse to eat are either morally and environmentally sustainable or not.
 Our meals create consequences for and establish relationships with ecosystems and individuals from other species.
 If we want to see songbirds, bees, frogs and elephants thriving and living naturally as they adapted over eons to native ecosystems, then we must make conscious decisions to make that possible.
 It will not happen without you adopting a vegan life, a necessary choice among many elements of the new human ecology.

 Veganism has a well-documented history of its inception and evolving definition that has not strayed all that far from the original idea founded in 1943.
-You can read about that here.

 Green Vegans advocates for a more expansive definition of veganism that acknowledges its role in our human ecology.
 Veganism is a lifestyle of nonviolence and justice that includes not only other species beyond our own, but also the ecosystems they need.